HAIDA'S RADIO EQUIPMENT - 1950's

 Hardworking Radiomen on watch.
 This scene was typical in Radio 1 in 1956.
 (Photo courtesy HMCS HAIDA archives)

-In this photo, the walls of the Message Centre have not yet been erected.
-The vent trunking appears to be all metal and lacks the wood veneer that is visible today.
+In this photo, the vent trunking appears to be all metal and lacks the wood veneer that is visible today.
+Out of view is part of the bulkhead for the Message Centre.
 The metal desks that we see today are not present.
 At each operating position is a goose neck lamp and a Remington typewriter.
-Other than officially sanctioned photographs, it was against regulations to photograph any area of the ship.
-If it wasn't for these clandestine pictures, scenes such as this would be lost forever.

-1956: Judging by the smiles on their faces, these Radiomen must be thinking about their next shore leave.
-Seated from left to right are Jim Benson as ABRM - now deceased; Neil McAskill as PO2, now retired as CPO2.
+1956: Seated from left to right are Jim Benson as ABRM - now deceased; Neil McAskill as PO2, now retired as CPO2.
 Jack Wells as ABRM, retired as LCdr and now deceased.
 (Photo courtesy HMCS HAIDA archives)

 In 1955, HAIDA carried a complete complement of eight CV's and eight CR's along with two CS ratings.